Goujer/kanojo_app/README.md

 * url = 'kanojo.goujer.com'
 * port = 443

-### Special Instructions for Android devices <= Android 6.0.1
+### Special Instructions for devices running Android 5.0-6.0.1 (Can't get Android 4.X working this way for some reason)
 Android devices of this age have difficulty with the modern Let's Encrypt certificates which Goujer's server uses.
 These devices need to manually install the certificate authorities needed to connect.
 * If your device does not have a password or pin set, you will need to set that up before these steps.
 * Go to https://letsencrypt.org/certificates/ and download the **ISRG Root X1** self signed certificate .pem file.
 (Android 6 also allows .der files)
 * Next, in your Android system settings, go to **Security**, Find Credential Storage, then **Install from Device Storage**.
 * Find your downloaded .pem file and go through the on screen steps to name and install the file.
-* Your app should now connect to the server.
+* Your app should now be able to connect to Goujer's server.
 Note: You may see a notification about your activity being monitored while in the app.
 This is because the app is using a user installed certificate which in general is pretty sketchy, but in this instance we are installing a secure one that is newer than when the OS was built, so it's fine.

 ## Recovered Assets